Capital Gains Tax (CGT) reliefs

 • child of a deceased child

-The amount of relief that you can claim depends on your age at the time of disposal.
+The amount of relief that you can claim depends on the date of transfer, your age at the time of transfer, and the aggregated value of assets transferred.

-• up to 31 December 2013 you may claim full relief if you are 55 or older
+• up to 31 December 2013, you may claim full relief if you are 55 years of age or older

 • between 55 and 65, you can claim full relief